open-eats/OpenEats/README.md

+This fork adds support for raspberryPi/ARM docker images.
+The quick-start.py script uses the new docker hub images (see my forks of the other OpenEats repos).
+The main differences are some newer base-images.
+This may introduce some new errors, but this version is running at my home and it seems to run smoothly.

 # OpenEats Project

 OpenEats is a recipe management site that allows users to create, share, and store their personal collection of recipes.
 This fork uses Django Rest Framework as a backend and React (with flux) as a front end.